First Aid for Water Choking: What to do if Choking on Water

 What Happens When You Choke on Water?

-If you drink a glass of water or from a water bottle, and it gets into your lungs, it can cause aspiration pneumonia and lead to hospitalization.
-Aspiration pneumonia can cause serious complications, especially if you wait too long to visit the doctor.
-In this case, the infection may progress fast and spread to other areas of the body.
-It may also spread to the bloodstream, which is very dangerous.
-In addition, pockets or abscesses may form in the lungs.
-Symptoms of choking on water may include:
+If you drink a glass of water or from a water bottle, and it gets into your lungs, it causes aspiration pneumonia and lead to hospitalization.
+Aspiration pneumonia causes serious complications, especially if you wait too long to visit the doctor.
+In this case, the infection progresses fast and spread to other areas of the body.
+It spreads to the bloodstream, which is very dangerous.
+In addition, pockets or abscesses forms in the lungs.
+Symptoms of choking on water includes:

 • Coughing or wheezing.